RikChakraborty/Demo-repo/README.md

 # Demo-repo
-This is my first repository on GitHub.
+This is my first repository on GitHub.<br>
 Author-Rik Chakraborty